 The good news is that by late adolescence, most teenagers will feel much more comfortable spending time with you.
-If you have treated him fairly & consistently, you have given him room to grow.
-If you have continued to give him love (even during the most difficult times), he will probably enter adulthood with a strong, healthy attitude.
+If you have treated him fairly & consistently, you have given them room to grow.
+If you have continued to give them love (even during the most difficult times), they will probably enter adulthood with a strong, healthy attitude.

-Getting the Sleep Your Child Needs
+Getting The Sleep Your Child Needs: